 Help From My Friends

-She is 3 years old, spayed, tested negative for FeLV & FIV, up to date on vaccines and microchipped.
+Pepsi is 6 years old, spayed, negative for FeLV & FIV, current on vaccines and microchipped.

 If you’re interested, please call the center at (231) 533-4070.For more information visit helpfrommyfriends.org or facebook.com/walhfmfpetcrisiscente

 This is Max.
 We think he is a Rough Collie mix who is around seven years of age.

 When Max was brought in he was very shy and guarded.
 He has really started to come out of his shell and is engaging with staff and other dogs.
 We are just getting to know him as well.
 Max would make a very loyal dog who would like to spend most of his time outside walking and soaking up the sun.
 We know he was in a home at one time so he would be able to be housetrained.

 Max is fully vetted and ready to go to his new home.
 Could that be you?